-Mnuchin says pandemic loan to Trump donor’s company 'not the spirit and the intent’ of program
+Mnuchin says pandemic loan to Trump donor’s company ‘not the spirit and the intent’ of program

 When Wexton tried to get Mnuchin to commit to consider “clawing back” the funds, Mnuchin demurred.
 The Treasury Department shared responsibility for the Main Street program with the Federal Reserve.
 And the Federal Reserve actually ran the program.

-Mnuchin motioned to Powell, sitting at a nearby witness table, and suggested he answer.
+Mnuchin motioned to Fed Chair Jerome H. Powell, sitting at a nearby witness table, and suggested he answer.

 Wexton repeated her question.